RSEmanuel/Customer-Churn/README.md

 # Customer - Churn
-The objective of this work is to carry out a process of analysis, data cleaning and data transformation, which will allow us to develop an adequate model to support customer retention proposals.
+The objective of this work is to carry out a process of analysis, data cleaning, and data transformation, which will allow us to develop an adequate model to support customer retention proposals.
 # Problem Statement
-You are being provided with the Telco Customer Churn data from the Kaggle IBM Sample Datasets.
-You are required to create a Python model to predict customer churn as well as proposing 5 client retention programs to increase engagement.
+With provided Telco Customer Churn data from the Kaggle IBM Sample Datasets, I create a Python model to predict customer churn as well as proposed some previous analyses to better understand the dataset.

-You will have 10 minutes to present your findings and you can use any tool of your preference: Powerpoint, Jupyter Notebooks, Deepnote, GoogleColab, etc.
 # Data
  Markup :
  * customerID: Customer ID